[Better Sex Products Review] For Play Couples’ Chocolate

 Using the FirmTech Tech Ring During Sex

-One of the main selling points of the FirmTech Tech Ring is that you can wear it during sexual activity, including partnered sex and masturbation.
+One of the main selling points of the FirmTech Tech Ring, and one of the reasons I agreed to review it, is that you can wear it during sexual activity, including partnered sex and masturbation.
 Before you begin, simply set your ring to record a “session” and then masturbate or have sex as you normally would.

 Screenshot from the FirmTech app